Ha-L0/Ha-L0.github.io/_posts/2022-01-30-[H4]-Proving-Grounds-Practice-pebbles.md

 Shellcodes: No Results
 ```

-> `Zoneminder 1.29/1.30 - Cross-Site Scripting / SQL Injection / Session Fixation / Cross-Site Request Forgery` seems to be useful as it describes a `SQL` vulnerability.
+> `Zoneminder 1.29/1.30 - Cross-Site Scripting / SQL Injection / Session Fixation / Cross-Site Request Forgery` seems to be useful as it describes an `SQL` vulnerability.
 {: .prompt-info }

 ```